hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-avado.md

 Your **security token** is set to `!5qxc9Lp1BE7IFQ-nrtttU`.
 You will need this to access the hopr-admin.

-If you are in the process of registering your node on the network registry please complete the process [here.](./network-registry-tutorial.md)
+If you are in the process of registering your node on the network registry, please complete the process [here.](./network-registry-tutorial.md)

 Otherwise, the installation process is complete!
 You can proceed to our [hopr-admin tutorial](using-hopr-admin).